 Sherry E. Jackman.

-Sherry E. Jackman is Counsel in Greenberg Glusker’s Environmental Group.
+Sherry E. Jackman is a Partner in Greenberg Glusker’s Environmental Group.
 Her practice focuses on environmental litigation and compliance counseling.

 Ed Begley, Jr.

 Ed is a film, television and theater actor, perhaps best known for his Emmy-nominated role on the 1980s television series St. Elsewhere.
 A long time environmentalist, Begley lives in a solar- and wind-powered home and is a vocal champion of electric cars and other transportation alternatives, such as bicycling.